 What happens if somebody spends money from your PayPal account without your permission, or if you pay for an item that never arrives?

-Buyer Protection: PayPal’s Buyer Protection and Account Protection programs might reimburse you.
-To take advantage, you need to report the transaction quickly, but Buyer Protection does not cover all transactions.
-Buyer Protection is similar to the benefits you get with a credit card: You can reverse the charges if the seller fails to deliver what was promised.
+PayPal’s Purchase Protection program might reimburse you.
+To take advantage, you need to report the transaction quickly, but know that Purchase Protection may not cover all transactions.
+Purchase Protection is similar to the benefits you get with a credit card: You can reverse the charges if the seller fails to deliver what was promised.

-Before you rely on Buyer Protection, read PayPal's policies to ensure that the service is available for any payment that you're concerned about.
+Before you rely on Purchase Protection, read PayPal's policies to ensure that the service is available for any payment that you're concerned about.
 Some transactions are not eligible.

 Is PayPal Safe for Sellers?

 If you run a business, it’s important to get paid for the products and services you provide.
-So is it safe to rely on PayPal for processing customer payments?
+Is it safe to rely on PayPal for processing customer payments?

 Most businesses that accept payments with PayPal find it to be perfectly safe.
 They get paid more or less as they expect, and fraud is little more than a rare annoyance.
-However, there are plenty of horror stories from sellers who feel that PayPal hung them out to dry.
-There are two sides to every story, but there are enough stories out there that businesses should take notice before assuming that PayPal is safe.
+Plus, PayPal does have a Seller Protection policy, although you must meet eligibility requirements for this feature.

-Disputed charges: The main risk to sellers is the ease with which customers can dispute charges.
-Customers can claim that goods never arrived or that you did not deliver what you promised, and PayPal seems to assume that the customer is (almost) always right.
+The main risk to sellers is the ease with which customers can dispute charges.
+Customers can claim that goods never arrived or that you did not deliver what you promised, and then dispute or attempt to reverse the transaction.
 You can plead your case, but you’ll need solid proof to get PayPal to decide in your favor.

 - The payment was genuinely fraudulent (the customer’s account was hacked, for example).